kernelsauce/turbo/doc/websocket.rst

 .. function:: WebSocketHandler:on_message(msg)

-	Called when a message is recieved.
+	Called when a message is received.

-	:param msg: The recieved message.
+	:param msg: The received message.
 	:type msg: String

 .. function:: WebSocketHandler:on_close()